j-grosse/vue-contact-management-app/README.md

 # FriendCare App

-A Progressive Web App made with Vue 3 / Nuxt 3 and Tailwind CSS
+A Progressive Web App made with Vue 3 / Nuxt 3 and Tailwind CSS.
-The order of the freinds to contact next changes depending of the individually set contact period.
+Never forget to keep in contact with your friends on a regular basis.
+Set a an individual contact period for each of your friends and the app shows you the friends to cantact next.
-The Chatbot recommends topics, messages and events to visit that fit to your notes of the friends' interests.
+The AI Chatbot recommends message drafts and events that fit to your friend's interests.

-- Chatbot (Google gemini-2.0-flash-lite LLM)
+- progressive web app with persistent data saved to local storage
 - local storage import and export
-- profile photo import (coverts to 192px x 192px Base64 image)
-- light and dark mode
+- light/dark mode
-- grid view and table view
+- grid view/table view
+- profile image import (coverted to Base64)
+- AI Chatbot (Google gemini-2.0-flash-lite LLM)

 ![](./assets/screenshot1.jpg)
 ![](./assets/screenshot2.jpg)